-Taro paste is a rich, creamy spread with many uses, from mixing up milkshakes to stuffing into decadent pastries.
+Taro Paste is a rich, creamy spread with many uses, from mixing up Taro Bubble Tea to stuffing into decadent pastries.
 With a high-powered blender, it’s a breeze to make at home.
-(Instructions are also available for making this without a blender.
-Click here.)
-This paste is naturally gluten-free and vegan, meaning it’s egg-free and dairy-free as well!
+(Instructions are also available for making this without a blender.)
+This paste is naturally gluten-free, egg-free, and dairy-free.
+For more sweet and creamy spreads, check out my recipes for Pandan Kaya and Rhubarb Butter too.

 A Versatile Sweet Paste